-So without further ado, here’s a look at some of the highlights of the 2016 Seattle Wine & Food Experience Grand Tasting event, which was held February 21, 2016 at the Seattle Center Exhibition Hall.
+So without further ado, here’s a look at some of the highlights of the 2016 Seattle Wine and Food Experience Grand Tasting event, which was held February 21, 2016 at the Seattle Center Exhibition Hall.

-The Seattle Wine & Food Experience featured wines from all over the globe, with separate areas for Oregon wines, Washington wines, and International wines.
+The Seattle Wine and Food Experience featured wines from all over the globe, with separate areas for Oregon wines, Washington wines, and International wines.
 Here’s a look at some of my favorite Oregon wines that were represented at the Grand Tasting.